chronoxor/gil/README.md

 Gil (git link) tool allows to describe and manage complex git repositories dependency with cycles and cross references.

-This tool provies a solution to the recursive git submodules dependency problem.
+This tool provides a solution to the recursive git submodules dependency problem.

 # Contents